Fohdeesha/quanta-brocade/documentation/index.md

 Connect to the serial console  port on the switch and open a terminal window (9600 8N1).
 Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server.

 ## Image Selection
 You need to decide which image you want to flash.
-There are two codetrains for this switch - v7 and v8. v8 is the "latest and greatest" with the most features.
+There are two codetrains for this switch - v7 and v8. v8 is the "latest and greatest", and technically a beta release.
 However v7 is the "LTS" branch and has had more QA and more bug fixes (several months worth) compared to v8.

-If you're in a highly critical application, v7 might be your best choice.
-For everyone else, I've had no problems with v8 running with a large config for a few months straight.
-Keep in mind both versions have the same L2/L3 features - v8 might just have some new commands etcetera.
+In 90% of cases, I recommend using the v7 codetrain.
+The v8 has one known issue already (severe LACP flapping in an STP environment), while the v7 image is flawless.
+Keep in mind both versions have the same L2/L3 features - so you're not missing out on anything using v7.

 Once you decide which version to use, you need to decide between the L2 and L3 image.
 The Layer 3 image is the full OS including everything - all routing protocols as well as all L2 features.
 This is what should be used in 99% of cases, especially if you want to use the config guide on this site.
 The L2 image is layer 2 switching only.
 If you have a special case where this is needed, it's included.

-**Note:** In 99% of cases, you should choose the v8 layer 3 image.
+**Note:** In 99% of cases, you should choose the v7 layer 3 image.
 If you're unsure about anything, use this version.

-Now that you've chosen, start a TFTP server and copy over ```brocadeboot.bin``` from the Bootloader folder.
+Now that you've chosen, copy ```brocadeboot.bin``` from the Bootloader folder to your TFTP server root directory.
 Then take whatever OS image you decided upon, and rename it to ```brocadeimage.bin``` - this ensures all the commands in this guide match.
 Put your new ```brocadeimage.bin``` on your TFTP server as well.
+If you're on windows and need a temporary TFTP server, I recommend [Tftpd32 Portable Edition](http://tftpd32.jounin.net/tftpd32_download.html).